aalaesar/deploy_ssl_certificate/README.md

 Deploy SSL certificate
 =========

+> In this file, the words `cert`, `pem` and `certificate`are used interchangeably.
+As well as `pkey` and `private key`.

 A simple role to deploy or replace ONE ssl certificate in the PEM format to a server in some folder location.
 It can reload/restart dependant services.

+This role has been initialy created to deploy letsEncrypt dns wildcard certificates from the hosts doing cert renewal to hosts using them.

 Requirements
 ------------